Last updated 19 July 2019

-- your professional details (such as your education, occupation/position/role, hospital, medical specialty, and medical practitioner number, student number or professional ID);
+- Professional details – such as your education, occupation/position/role, hospital, medical specialty, and medical practitioner number, student number or professional ID;

 - certain information from your social media account where you have chosen to connect your social media account with your GSK account;

-- activity data, such as whether an email we sent you was opened;
+- Activity data, such as whether an email we sent you was opened; and

 We may also process information about you which reveals information about your health status.
 For example, where you tell us about a health condition you are experiencing, where we receive a report that you have experienced a side effect associated with one of our products, or where health information can be inferred from information that you have provided to us when you get in touch with us for any reason.
 Where we process this type of information about you we will, if required by law, take appropriate steps to get your consent to our use of this information.